ANNOUNCING THE 2022 NIGHTBOAT EDITORIAL FELLOW!

 2) an example of a project(s) you’d be interested in bringing to Nightboat.
 This can be purely speculative (200 words) – is there a writer whose work you think deserves collecting?
 What kinds of aesthetic forms are you invested in?
 Are there communities outside of experimental writing you’d like to collaborate with and engage?

 *Identify as Black, Indigenous, and/or a Person of Color, but we’re not going to make judgments in relation to the boundaries of that category; we trust that those who apply will do so in good faith.

-*Be able to commit to the 2 year fellowship position.
+*Be able to commit to the two-year fellowship position.

 *The applicant must live in the United States and be a U.S. Permanent Resident (green card) or U.S. Citizen.